 JMW Turner is one of Britain’s greatest landscape painters.
 The paintings, watercolours and prints by Turner in National Museums Liverpool’s collections are some of the best in the country.

-This exhibition will present a selection of some 30 works by Turner, drawn from the Walker Art Gallery, Lady Lever Art Gallery and Sudley House.
-It will take a chronological approach to explore the artist’s life and work.
+This exhibition presented a selection of some 30 works by Turner, drawn from the Walker Art Gallery, Lady Lever Art Gallery and Sudley House.
+It took a chronological approach to explore the artist’s life and work.

 'British Watercolours and Drawings' by Jessica Feather provides a fully illustrated guide to this important collection of more than 300 works at the Lady Lever Art Gallery.
 It includes most of the works in this Turner exhibition.